Iranian Science Corps

-Science Corps aka Literacy Corps was one of the three corps in Iran managed by Ministry of Education and Ministry of War before the 1979 revolution.
-They were a public education program part of principle number 6 of white revolution.
+Science Corps, also known as Literacy Corps was one of the three corps in Iran managed by the Ministry of Education and Ministry of War before the 1979 revolution.
+They were a public education program, part of principle number 6 of the White Revolution.
 The Corps trained around 100,000 Iranian students and adults.
-People hired by Corps were first trained by the Imperial army for 4 months and then employed as teachers and educators by education department and deployed to public schools and villages to serve for a period instead of their conscription.
+People hired by the Corps were first trained by the Imperial Iranian Army for 4 months and then employed as teachers and educators by the Education Ministry.
+They were then deployed to public schools and villages to serve for a period instead of conscription.

+The Literacy Corps helped raise the nation's literacy rate from 26 to 42 percent.

-Before the revolution Khomeini was a vocal critic of Science Corps questioning their works and saying they secretly bring influence of American culture.
+Before the 1979 revolution, Ruhollah Khomeini was a vocal critic of the Science Corps, questioning their works and saying they secretly brought influences of American culture.